SuperheroesValley/SuperHeroesWiki/content/features/behavioral.md

  - What was the driving factor of decision
  - Explain something technical about the project.
 (Ex. you said you used UDP instead of TCP to solve the problem, now explain how TCP works)

-### Other questions:
- - Describe a time when you disagreed with a team member.
-How did you resolve the problem?
- - Describe a time when you faced a block at work and how you solved it.
- - Tell me about a time when you disagreed with a supervisor.
- - What is the most difficult/ challenging situation you’ve ever had to resolve in the workplace?
-Describe a time when you were able to motivate unmotivated team members.
- - Tell me about a decision that you’ve regretted and how you overcame it.
- - Tell me about a time when you tried something risky and failed.
- - Tell me about a time when you were consulted for a problem.
- - Explain a time when you took the initiative on a project.
- - What’s the best idea you’ve come up with on a team-based project?
- - Tell me about a time when you worked well under pressure.

 ### Amazon Leadership principles explained:
  Amazon Leadership principle, similar with other companies, are a good to way to answer behavioral questions.
 I've ordered by importance and similarity.